 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP

 caught by surprise, I had to make an extemporaneous speech at the awards banquet

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'extemporaneous.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Extemporaneous, which comes from Latin ex tempore ("out of the time"), joined the English language sometime in the mid-17th century.
 The word impromptu was improvised soon after that.
 In general usage, extemporaneous and impromptu are used interchangeably to describe off-the-cuff remarks or speeches, but this is not the case when they are used in reference to the learned art of public speaking.
 Teachers of speech will tell you that an extemporaneous speech is one that has been thoroughly prepared and planned but not memorized, whereas an impromptu speech is one for which absolutely no preparations have been made.

-See words that rhyme with extemporaneous Thesaurus: All synonyms and antonyms for extemporaneous Spanish Central: Translation of "extemporaneous" Nglish: Translation of "extemporaneous" for Spanish speakers
+See words that rhyme with extemporaneous Thesaurus: All synonyms and antonyms for extemporaneous Spanish Central: Translation of extemporaneous Nglish: Translation of extemporaneous for Spanish speakers

 What made you want to look up extemporaneous?
 Please tell us where you read or heard it (including the quote, if possible).